coowise/OllamaDataverseEntityChatApp/README.md

 ## Usage

-Before running the application, ensure Ollama is running:
+Before running the application, ensure Ollama and Milvus are running:

 1. If you are using Ollama locally, start the Ollama server: